1. What Legal Requirements Apply to Foreign Investment Agreements?

 How Long Should I Expect the Regulatory Review to Take?

 The initial waiting period runs 30 days for standard transactions, but this represents only the minimum timeline.
-When agencies issue Second Requests for additional documentation, the waiting period extends until 30 days after substantial compliance with those requests.
+When agencies issue second requests for additional documentation, the waiting period extends until 30 days after substantial compliance with those requests.
 Total review duration varies considerably based on transaction complexity, industry sensitivity, and current agency workloads.
 Some straightforward transactions clear review within the initial waiting period, while others involving competitive concerns may require several months of engagement with regulators.
 Starting the process early and preparing comprehensive initial filings often helps minimize delays.

 3. Structuring Your Foreign Investment Agreement for Success